CodeFreezeAI/xcf/README.md

 3. Subdirectories (one level deep) in the workspace
 4. The current project directory

-This means you can often just use the filename:
+This means you can usually just use the filename without any path:

 ```
-mcp_xcf_snippet(filePath="Constants.swift", entireFile=true)
+snippet Constants.swift
 ```

+The simplified syntax makes code exploration much faster and more intuitive during conversations with your AI assistant.

 ## Security Features